 Dry eye can be caused by either a decrease in tear production or increased evaporation.
 Here are some of the risk factors:

 Tear production starts to decline as you age.
 This is also the reason why the dry eye is more common in people over fifty.

 Certain health conditions can affect one’s ability to produce tears.
 Some examples are:

 These conditions that cause the eyelids to not close the way they are meant to can lead to tears drying faster.

 - entropion (in-turning of the lids)

-Blepharitis is a common problem of the eyelids that contributes to dry eye.
-Bacteria on the eyelids can affect the tear film and eye’s surface.
+Blepharitis is a common problem of the eyelids that contributes to dry eyes.
+Bacteria on the eyelids can affect the tear film and the eye’s surface.

 Recent eye surgery